camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 **Job Creation per second**

-Job creation and job completion are the second key factors.
-Creating process instances is generally not a big deal for Zeebe.
-Executing jobs (service tasks) is more challenging.
+The second key factor is job creation and job completion.
+Creating process instances is generally not a big deal for Zeebe, but executing jobs (service tasks) is more challenging.
 For example, in our example, for a process instance, there is 1+(10*4)=41 service tasks.
 Creating 200 Process Instances / 30 seconds means 200*2*41=16400 jobs/minute, 273 jobs/second.